North Carolina HS Football Players Participated in Brain Injury Study

 This bill is controversial because it may put students at unnecessary risk.
 Parents or guardians may not be trained to recognize and evaluate a student’s condition.
 Giving improper clearance could be fatal.

 Education and training are key to understanding the signs and symptoms of a concussion or traumatic brain injury.
 Coaches and parents should follow the guidelines for the Management of Sport-Related Concussion and practice caution when assessing a player’s injuries on and off the field.

 North Carolina law requires coaches, trainers, teachers, and parents who participate in interscholastic athletic activities to sign a head injury information sheet; moreover, any player that is suspected of injury is not allowed to continue play the same day.

 If you or someone you know was injured, our experienced brain injury lawyers may be able to help you.
-At the Law Offices of Michael A. DeMayo, L.L.P., we help families every day.
-Call us toll free at 877-529-1222 for a free case evaluation, or fill out this form online.
+At DeMayo Law Offices, we help families every day.
+Call us toll free at (877) 333-1000 for a free case evaluation or fill out this form online.